Bead

+Etymology

+The word "bead" derives from Old English gebed, originally meaning "prayer", until transferred to small globular objects.
+This refers to the use of beads for counting repetitions of prayers, as in Christian Pater Noster cords and rosaries.

-Types of beads
+Types

 Beads can be divided into several types of overlapping categories based on different criteria such as the materials from which they are made, the process used in their manufacturing, the place or period of origin, the patterns on their surface, or their general shape.
 In some cases, such as millefiori and cloisonné beads, multiple categories may overlap in an interdependent fashion.

 Components

 Beads can be made of many different materials.
 The earliest beads were made of a variety of natural materials which, after they were gathered, could be readily drilled and shaped.
 As humans became capable of obtaining and working with more difficult materials, those materials were added to the range of available substances.

+Beads were a part of different cultures, each made with different materials throughout history and using beads to form something handmade.
+Beads came in different colors, shapes, and forms, what materials were used, and whether there was a meaning or meaning behind the beads.

 In modern manufacturing, the most common bead materials are wood, plastic, glass, metal, and stone.

 Natural materials

 Beads are still made from many naturally occurring materials, both organic (i.e., of animal- or plant-based origin) and inorganic (purely mineral origin).
 However, some of these materials now routinely undergo some extra processing beyond mere shaping and drilling such as color enhancement via dyes or irradiation.

-The natural organics include bone, coral, horn, ivory, seeds (such as tagua nuts), animal shell, and wood.
-For most of human history pearls were the ultimate precious beads of natural origin because of their rarity; the modern pearl-culturing process has made them far more common.
+The natural organics include bone, coral, horn, ivory, seeds (such as tagua nuts), animal shells, and wood.
+For most of human history, pearls were the ultimate precious beads of natural origin because of their rarity; the modern pearl-culturing process has made them far more common.
 Amber and jet are also of natural organic origin although both are the result of partial fossilization.

 The natural inorganics include various types of stones, ranging from gemstones to common minerals, and metals.
 Of the latter, only a few precious metals occur in pure forms, but other purified base metals may as well be placed in this category along with certain naturally occurring alloys such as electrum.